n4bb12/dotfiles/~/README.md

 # Configuration Files

-These need to be installed/imported manually.
+Some of these need to be installed manually into the appropriate locations.